“What thou lovest well is thy true heritage

 What thou lov’st well shall not be reft from thee.”

-The Ezra Pound House is a rare gem, given its age and famous (some historians might say “infamous”) resident.
-Harsh weather conditions weather old houses in this climate, but somehow this one has survived.
+The Ezra Pound House is a rare find, given its age and most famous (some historians might say “infamous”) resident, Ezra Pound (1885-1972).
+Harsh weather conditions are miserable for historical houses in this climate, but somehow this one has survived.
 The address is 314 Second Avenue South, Hailey, Idaho.
 Hailey, in central Idaho, has a population of approximately 8,500 residents.

 Pound’s poetry can be challenging to understand, unless French and Latin are your strong-points.
-His career choices are even more difficult to comprehend in that it ultimately placed him in incarceration.
-But, the landmark house is worth a visit, if just to applaud that its life matches the long life of the poet’s work.
+His career and financial choices are even more difficult to comprehend in that they ultimately placed him in incarceration.
+But, the landmark house is worth a visit, if just to applaud that the longevity of the house matches the long life of the poet’s work.

-Even if you are not a fan of Ezra Pound, you can probably still appreciate his support of friend Robert Frost, which helped launch Frost’s career when Frost was at a pivotal point in his life.
+Even if you are not a fan of Pound’s writing, you may still appreciate his early support of friend Robert Frost, which helped launch Frost’s career when Frost was at a pivotal point in his life.
 (See Robert Frost entries on our Florida, New Hampshire and Vermont pages.)

 The Ezra Pound Birthplace House is the third stop on our Idaho Author Adventures Trail.